jbarroso/clean-code/README.md

 	return list1;
 }
 ```
-We can improve it only with reavealing naming:
+We can improve it only with revealing naming:

 ```java
 public List<int[]> getFlaggedCells() {